LaoArchAngel/fsw-wiki/questions_db.markdown

 `Tips`
 1. Bonus points if interviewee asks to specify what type of outer join - e.g. left, right, or full outer join

+**2. What is the difference between a block and a deadlock?
+`Answer`
+A block is when one or more tasks are waiting on another task to release its lock on a shared resource.
+A deadlock is when two or more tasks are waiting on each other to release locks on multiple shared resources.
+For example, task A has a lock on shared resource 1, but needs access to shared resource 2 and task B has a lock on shared resource 2, but needs access to shared resource 1.
+They are both waiting on each other and thus will never complete their work.

 ### Med Questions

 ### Hard Questions